taigw/GrabCut-GraphCut/README.md

 This implementation was developed for comparison with DeepIGeoS.
 If you use this repository, please cite the following paper:

-Wang, Guotai, et al. "Deepigeos: A deep interactive geodesic framework for medical image segmentation."
-IEEE Transactions on Pattern Analysis and Machine Intelligence, 2018. https://ieeexplore.ieee.org/document/8370732
+Wang, Guotai, et al. "DeepIGeos: A deep interactive geodesic framework for medical image segmentation."
+IEEE Transactions on Pattern Analysis and Machine Intelligence, vol 41(7), pp 1559 - 1572, 2019. https://ieeexplore.ieee.org/document/8370732

 # How to use:

-1, download the code
+1, download the code.

 2, go to the folder "Algorithms", run make.m to compile the maxflow algoithm.